madisonmay/CommonRegex/README.md

 CommonRegex
 ===========

-Find all times, dates, links, phone numbers, emails, ip addresses, prices, and hex colors in a string.
+Find all times, dates, links, phone numbers, emails, ip addresses, prices, hex colors, and credit card numbers in a string.
 We did the hard work so you don't have to.

 Pull requests welcome!